1,000+ Opportunities

 Exporting Programs & Services, Investment, Reshoring Accessibility ․ Kansas economic development Ideal Newsletter (Required) Kansas Department of Commerce Office of Rural Prosperity Office of Broadband Development Company/Organization (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce (Required) By checking this box, I agree to receive notifications from Kansas Department of Commerce

-Based on current listing details, eligibility includes: Educational institutions, arts organizations, and community service non-profits in Kansas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Educational institutions, arts organizations, and community service non-profits in Kansas.
+Confirm the full requirements in the official notice before applying.